arkency/posts/posts/2015-11-30-stable-circle-ci-builds-with-phantomjs-for-rails-backed-larger-frontend-apps.md

 end
 ```

-## 2. Consider switching parallel builds off
+## Consider switching parallel builds off

-In our case, this one seems to be the main cause for our random failures.
+In our case, this one seems to be __the main cause__ of our random failures.
 Switching it off has brought the build back to its green color and random failures are a very rare thing now.
-The downside is that the tests take much longer to run but it's pretty much guaranteed that the app will be built and deployed right away without the needed of rebuilding the whole thing again and again.
+The downside is that the tests take much longer to run but it's pretty much guaranteed that the app will be built and deployed right away without the need of rebuilding the whole thing again and again.
 In our worst cases, we had to do it quite a few times and already started to hate the rebuild option, knowing that it might not help and that we still have a problem somewhere else.

-## 3. PhantomJS 2.0
+## PhantomJS 2.0

-Initially, we were using PhantomJS 1.9.8, however it hasn't `bind` method (you have to add it by yourself) needed to support React and it has some others issues.
-The most of issues have beed already eliminated in PhantomJS 2.0, that's why we use it.
-We've noticed better performance as well.
+Initially, we were using PhantomJS 1.9.8, but it didn't have the `bind` method needed to support React (we had to add it ourtselves).
+It also had some other issues, like clicking other elemens than buttons or inputs.
+Eventually, we decided to upgrade to version 2.0 where most of the issues were eliminated.
+So far it has been the most stable version.
+Oh, and it's slightly faster, too!

-The problem is why to use PhantomJS 2.0 on CircleCI?
-Here is the fix for that:
+Now, to actually use PhantomJS 2.0 on CircleCI, you need to have this in your circleci.yml:

 ```
 #!ruby

-# fragment of: circleci.yml
+# snippet of: circleci.yml

 dependencies:
   pre: